Skip to content

 The patina of silver: the signature of time without alteration

-Solid silver lives.
-When it comes into contact with the air and your skin, it develops a slight "oxidation."
-This is what we actually call patina.
-Many people see this as an alteration, something to be avoided.
-Connoisseurs who love this metal, and Myself, see this patina as a marvel, as a signature of time and life.
+Solid silver is alive.
+When it comes into contact with the air and your skin, it develops a slight “oxidation.”
+This is actually what we call a patina.
+Many people see this as a flaw, something to be avoided.
+Connoisseurs who love this metal—and Myself—see this patina instead as a marvel, as a signature of time and life.

 Patina does not destroy anything.
 This is a crucial point that many people do not understand.
-In fact, this "oxidation" only appears on the surface and the metal remains intact in its entirety.
-A quick polish, a gentle cleaning, and your jewelry will regain its original luster.
-Many choose to keep this patina precisely because it has charm and expresses itself as time goes by.
+In fact, this "oxidation" only appears on the surface and the metal remains completely intact.
+A quick polish and gentle cleaning will restore your jewelry to its original shine.
+Many people choose to keep this patina precisely because it has charm and develops over time.

 It is this ability to evolve without deteriorating that appeals to those seeking authenticity.

-Solid silver can withstand everyday wear and tear: light knocks, friction, temperature changes.
+Solid silver withstands everyday wear and tear: light knocks, friction, temperature changes.
 It holds up well.
 It is a resilient metal, capable of withstanding the life we lead every day.

 It is easy to repair.
-A broken prong on a ring, a deformed band, or a solder joint that needs to be redone: everything can be repaired by a jeweler.
-Solid silver jewelry can therefore be restored, adjusted, and transformed.
-Nothing is permanent or irreparable.
+A broken claw on a ring, a deformed band, or a solder joint that needs to be redone: everything can be repaired by a jeweler.
+Solid silver jewelry can therefore be restored, adjusted, or transformed.
+Nothing is permanent or beyond repair.

-It can be recycled indefinitely without losing its quality.
-This is an ecological point that is very important to me.
+It can be recycled indefinitely without losing any of its quality.
+This is an ecological point that matters greatly to me.
 A worn piece of jewelry can be melted down and transformed into a new creation.
 Silver does not deteriorate: it reinvents itself.
 An heirloom that is no longer passed down can become something new for the next generation.
 Your grandmother's jewelry that you no longer like can become a personalized creation just for you.

 It's a choice that makes sense, both for your wallet and for the planet.
 In a context where the price of precious metals is changing, solid silver remains a sensible investment.